deepmodeling/abacus-develop/docs/advanced/input_files/stru.md

       2
       0.0 0.0 0.0 m 0 0 0 mag 1 1 1
       0.5 0.5 0.5 m 1 1 1 mag 1 1 1

+      O
+      0.0
+      2
+      0.0 0.0 0.0 m 0 0 0 mag 1 1 1
+      0.5 0.5 0.5 m 1 1 1 mag 1 1 1
       ```
+      However, this autoset will not be vaild once `STRU` specalize a finite magnetic for any single atom.